Sustainable Groundwater Management Act

 On August 11, 2015, the Yuba Water Agency Board of Directors passed and adopted a resolution electing to become a GSA.

-Yuba Water Agency has taken the necessary steps to be a recognized groundwater sustainability agency for Yuba County and is working on the development of a groundwater sustainability plan and potentially basin boundary modifications (PDF).
+Yuba Water Agency has taken the necessary steps to be a recognized GSA for Yuba County and has developed a groundwater sustainability plan.
 Yuba Water Agency’s long history of cooperating and coordinating with various stakeholders in developing and implementing its groundwater management policies, actions, and programs demonstrates that, as the GSA, it is capable of considering and protecting the numerous and diverse groundwater interests in the North Yuba and South Yuba subbasins.